M64GitHub/remembra/README.md

 ## How a Conversation Turn Works

-When you send a message, here's what happens:

 ![REMEMBRA Flow](docs/remembra-flow.svg)

 Every turn is a complete cycle: gather context, generate response, reflect on what was learned, and govern what gets remembered.